This article was first posted on LinkedIn on October 28, 2019.

 - The Fake-Decision-Process Syndrome.
 According to Jen Sandler, an anthropologist at the University of Massachusetts, Amherst, many times the meeting is not the place where a team really makes decisions.
 It is instead a place where a boss, clearly lacking self-confidence, simulates a consensus-building process to impose his or her choices.
 The meeting facilitator moves the team toward an apparent consensus by rewarding contributions and people aligned with the pre-selected outcome and by dismissing all contrary opinions and observations.
 Those meetings passively confirm a decision made before the meeting by someone else while spreading the responsibility for it among all participants.

+Clearly, it’s not a conference room etiquette issue.
 There are easy ways to avoid those three common meeting-room syndromes.
+I’m not talking about conference room design guidelines or seating protocol for meetings.
 Here the best recommendations I was able to gather:

 - Make sure that everybody has access, within a reasonable timeframe, to the detailed meeting agenda, and to complete information about the topics to be discussed.
 Steven Rogelberg recommends framing the agenda not as a list of topics to be discussed, but as questions to be answered.
 Before starting the meeting, check that everybody read the documentation and is fully aware of the agenda.